 I developed a roadmap that will enable us to successfully cover the course materials.
 Late assignments will not be accepted.
 If you do not complete an assignment your grade for that assignment is a zero.
 The due dates are set to help you manage the workload and be successful in the course.
+University-wide the ABS grade designation is no longer in use.
+Students are not entitled to an INC grade and it is at the faculty member's discretion.
 I will not issue an INC grade since I do not believe that is in your best interest.
 Campus wide it has been found that almost always the student does not complete the work required by the college's deadline and the computer automatically turns the INC into an F. If necessary you can drop the course with a W grade.